13 unique and effective writing tips: your guide to leveling up in 2025

 You can also leverage social media to connect with fellow writers, industry leaders, literary agencies, developmental editors, book coaches, and avid readers.
 Follow their accounts and consume their content to get a feel for opportunities you can seize.

-Consider attending a writing conference to interact, face-to-face, with agents and acquisition editors.
+Consider attending a writing conference to interact with agents and acquisition editors.
 Oftentimes, a conference will feature seminars and presentations on the latest publishing industry developments, as well as offer you the chance to pitch your work, face-to-face, to agents and editors.

 12. cultivate a business mindset.